arcpublishing/arcpublishing.github.io/docs/examples/search/setup.md

 https://search.arcpublishing.com/search?q=USA&sections=World%20Politics&key=<your_key_here>
 ```

 #### Is it possible to perform an exclusion filter in the Search API?
-E.g. suppose we are searching a website with sections 'News,' 'Sports,' 'Business' and 'Politics' and we want to get the search results from across all the sections *except* 'Politics.'
+E.g. suppose we are searching a website with sections News, Sports, Business and Politics and we want to get the search results from across all the sections *except* Politics.
 Is this possible?

 This is not currently supported.
+However, you can include the complete the list of sections in the `sections` parameter and omit the section you wish to exclude.